Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory – Seattle, Washington

-Dave Butterfield received a bachelor’s degree in Chemistry and German from Portland State University, served two years in the Peace Corps in Togo, West Africa, and received a Ph.D. in Chemical Oceanography from the University of Washington.
+Dave Butterfield received a bachelor’s degree in chemistry and German from Portland State University, served two years in the Peace Corps in Togo, West Africa, and received a doctorate in chemical oceanography from the University of Washington.
 His primary research interests concern the interaction of seawater with the solid crust in volcanic hydrothermal systems.
-Topics of special interest include the effects of boiling on hydrothermal fluids, role of magmatic volatiles in hydrothermal systems, evolution of hydrothermal systems over time, effects of volcanic eruptions, and the role of fluid chemistry in microbial ecology.
-Dave has sailed on 34 submersible expeditions to hydrothermal sites on the Juan de Fuca ridge, Southern East Pacific Rise, Mid-Atlantic Ridge, Mariana volcanic arc, and Kermadec volcanic arc.
+Topics of special interest to Butterfield include the effects of boiling on hydrothermal fluids; the role of magmatic volatiles in hydrothermal systems; the evolution of hydrothermal systems over time; the effects of volcanic eruptions; and the role of fluid chemistry in microbial ecology.
+Butterfield has sailed on 34 submersible expeditions to hydrothermal sites on the Juan de Fuca ridge, Southern East Pacific Rise, Mid-Atlantic Ridge, Mariana volcanic arc, and Kermadec volcanic arc.

 Bill ChadwickBill Chadwick